 Taking meaning from text

-The idea that a student’s background knowledge can determine the meaning they take from a text won’t surprise to you.
+The idea that a student’s background knowledge can determine the meaning they take from a text may not surprise to you.

 Good readers make connections to everything – from the books they read to the communities they live in.
 Students have to be able to draw on what they already know to make sense of what they read.

-Text to self: The connections students make to their own knowledge and experiences
+- Text to self: The connections readers make to their own knowledge and experiences

-Text to text: The connections students make to another story or book (even a movie or song!)
+- Text to text: The connections readers make to another story or book (even a movie or song!)

-Text to world: The connections students make to the community and world around them
+- Text to world: The connections readers make to the community and world around them